 Can I get an insurance-approved dash cam?

-In general, insurance companies want dash cams that can provide high-quality video.
+Each insurance company tends to have its own criteria for what counts as an acceptable dash cam.
+Generally, insurance companies require dash cams to provide high-quality video.
 The better the video quality, the more useful the footage.

 So when you're looking at buying a dash cam, narrow your search for models that offer at least 1080p resolution.
 You can get dash cams with up to 4K resolution, but these are more expensive.